JCPetrelli/video_converter/README.md

 ## Installation

 1. Install FFmpeg on your system.
+You can either:
-You can download it from [FFmpeg's official website](https://ffmpeg.org/download.html).
+   - Download it from [FFmpeg's official website](https://ffmpeg.org/download.html), or
+   - Install it using Homebrew (on macOS) by running the following command in your terminal:
+     ```
+     brew install ffmpeg
+     ```

 2. Install the required Python library: